 - there are no circumstances in favor of a significantly different assessment than that made by the Executive Board in regard to the measures listed in the report.”

-The Audit Committee discussed the documents relating to the annual financial statements, including the Dependent Company Report, and the audit reports with the Executive Board and the auditor on February 27, 2019, and March 1, 2019.
-Furthermore, the plenary session of the Supervisory Board discussed these at length at its meeting to approve the annual financial statements on March 14, 2019.
-The discussions also concerned the combined corporate nonfinancial statement for the Continental Corporation and for Continental AG according to Section 289b and Section 315b HGB.
+The Audit Committee discussed the documents relating to the annual financial statements, including the dependent company report, as well as the auditor’s reports and the remuneration report with the Executive Board and the auditor on March 2, 2022.
+Furthermore, the plenary session of the Supervisory Board discussed these at length at its meeting to approve the annual financial statements on March 17, 2022.
+The discussions also concerned the combined non-financial statement for the Continental Group and for Continental AG according to Section 289b and Section 315b HGB.
 The required documents were distributed to all members of the Audit Committee and the Supervisory Board in good time before these meetings so that the members had sufficient opportunity to review them.
 The auditor was present at these discussions.
 The auditor reported on the main results of the audits and was available to provide additional information to the Audit Committee and the Supervisory Board.
-Based on its own review of the annual financial statements, the consolidated financial statements, the company management report, the combined management report of Continental AG and of the corporation, as well as the Dependent Company Report including the final declaration of the Executive Board, and based on the report and the recommendation of the Audit Committee, the Supervisory Board concurred with the results of the auditor’s audit.
+Based on its own review of the annual financial statements, the consolidated financial statements, the combined management report of Continental AG and of the Continental Group, as well as the dependent company report including the final declaration of the Executive Board, and based on the report and the recommendation of the Audit Committee, the Supervisory Board concurred with the results of the auditor’s audit.
 There were no objections.
 The Supervisory Board approved the annual financial statements and the consolidated financial statements.
 The annual financial statements are thereby adopted.
-KPMG issued an unqualified opinion for the combined corporate non-financial statement.
-Based on the Supervisory Board’s own review, the Audit Committee’s report on its preliminary examination and its recommendation, and KMPG’s audit and unqualified opinion on the combined corporate non-financial statement, the Supervisory Board finds that the combined corporate non-financial statement is correct and appropriate and was prepared in accordance with Sections 315b and 315c in conjunction with Sections 289c to 289e HGB.
+PwC issued an unqualified opinion for the combined non-financial statement.
+Based on the Supervisory Board’s own review, the Audit Committee’s report on its preliminary examination and its recommendation, and PwC’s audit and unqualified opinion on the combined non-financial statement, the Supervisory Board finds that the combined non-financial statement is correct and appropriate and was prepared in accordance with Sections 315b and 315c in conjunction with Sections 289c to 289e HGB.
+The auditor reviewed the remuneration report prepared by the Executive Board and the Supervisory Board and issued a report that is attached to the remuneration report.

 Personnel changes in the Supervisory Board and Executive Board

-Further information on the members of the Supervisory Board and its committees who were in office in the year under review can be found starting on page 17, and on pages 211 and 212.
+Further information on the members of the Supervisory Board and its committees who were in office in the year under review can be found on pages 19 and 20 and on pages 217 and 218.

-The Supervisory Board would like to thank the Executive Board, all the employees and the employee representatives for their good work overall in the past year.
-They took on the wide range of challenges in an environment characterized by great uncertainty, and we are confident that, together, we will successfully rise to these challenges.
+The Supervisory Board would like to thank the Executive Board, all the employees and the employee representatives for their considerable dedication over the past year.

 Prof. Dr.-Ing.
 Wolfgang Reitzle